christopherhammerly/website/content/publication/obv-anim-set/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "To appear in Language"
+publication: "A set-based semantics for obviation and animacy"
 publication_short: ""

 abstract: "This paper provides a general analysis of the semantics of person, broadly construed, through a case study of Ojibwe (Central Algonquian).
 Ojibwe shows person-like